-On those days when your stomach yells, 'Feed me, now!' and your energy shouts, 'But make it quick!' turn to this Healthy Red Lentil Soup.
+On those days when your stomach yells, 'feed me, now!' and your energy shouts, 'but make it easy!' we like to turn to this healthy and easy carrot and lentil soup.

-This soup is delicious with a slice of crusty bread garnished with fresh herbs, a drizzle of olive oil, or Lemon Pistachio Gremolata, which I also dollop on my Vegetable Stew and Dumplings.
+This soup is delicious served with a slice of crusty bread, garnished with fresh herbs, a drizzle of olive oil, or Lemon Pistachio Gremolata, which I also dollop on top of my Vegetable Stew and Dumplings.

 Jump to: